-India's Cumulative Vaccination Coverage exceeds12.38 Crores
+India's Cumulative Vaccination Coverage Exceeds12.38 Crores

 India's daily new cases continue to rise.
 2,73,810new cases were registered in the last 24 hours.

-Ten States including Maharashtra, Uttar Pradesh, Delhi, Karnataka,Kerala,Chhattisgarh, Madhya Pradesh, Tamil Nadu, Gujarat andRajasthan report78.58% of the new cases.
+Ten States including Maharashtra, Uttar Pradesh, Delhi, Karnataka,Kerala,Chhattisgarh, Madhya Pradesh, Tamil Nadu, Gujarat andRajasthan report79.58% of the new cases.

 Maharashtra has reported the highest daily new cases at 68,631.
 It is followed by Uttar Pradesh with 30,566 while Delhi reported 25,462 new cases.